 Sometimes, a little silence can do some major good.

-What do you think about these tips for negotiating a job offer?
-Tell us in the comments, and then learn about the types of leadership that break the glass ceiling.
+Next up, learn about the types of leadership that break the glass ceiling.